HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 Future versions may adopt social service organization more broadly, as this concept is inclusive of all organizations within the social service sector.
 </div>

-The activities supported by this IG include (see [Conceptual Framework](sdoh_clinical_care_scope.html) for more details)
+Examples of the existing and potential core activities supported by this IG include (see the [Project Model](sdoh_clinical_care_scope.html#project-model) for more details)
-  - Screening: This refers to activities where social risk data from individuals are initially captured, whether through a self-administered, provider-administered, or health plan-administered questionnaire.
-These activities may also be repeated at certain intervals to monitor changes in social risks.
+  - Use of standardized assessment instruments: This refers to activities where data from individuals are initially captured, whether through a self-administered, provider-administered, or health plan-administered instrument.
+These activities may also be repeated at certain intervals to monitor changes in social risks and protective factors.
+Responses are mapped to observations, conditions, and goals using SDOH-specific value sets and established standards (see [Assessment Instrument Support](assessment_instrument_support.html#using-structuremap-to-generate-observations-or-conditions-from-questionnaireresponse)).
-  - Assessment/Diagnosis: These include activities where providers (clinical and community-based) and health plans analyze the data obtained through screening and interaction with the individual to determine their social risks and needs.
+  - Assessment/Diagnosis: These include activities in which providers (health care and social services) and/or health insurers systematically analyze the data, along with patient preferences, to determine social risks and needs as well as protective factors, and to identify patient-centered goals of care.
-  - Interventions: These refer to actions undertaken by providers (clinical and community-based) and health plans to help address identified social risks and needs.
+  - Interventions: These refer to actions undertaken by providers (health care and social services) and/or health insurers to help address identified social risks, needs, and protective factors.
 These include referrals, case management, care planning, counseling and education, and provision of services and orders.
+  - Communicating the outcomes of interventions.

 Currently, this IG is intended to support Patient Applications, Provider's Electronic Health Record (EHR) systems, Coordination Platforms that intermediate between Providers, and Community Based Organizations that provide SDOH services.
 In the future payer systems and governmental systems will be supported.
-The IG establishes a framework for SDOH-related interventions including:
-* capture of  data from validated assessment instruments
-* mapping the responses from assessments to observations, conditions, and goals using SDOH-specific value sets using established standards (see [Assessment Instrument Support](assessment_instrument_support.html#using-structuremap-to-generate-observations-or-conditions-from-questionnaireresponse))
-* generating and monitoring referrals from providers and care coordinators for SDOH-related services provided by CBOs
-* capturing the results of the referrals as procedures

 ### Dependencies